Public benefits and government assistance from Tennessee DHS.

-Government food programs for the low income
+Government food programs for the low income in TN

-The Child and Adult Care Food Program (CACFP) is a federal government funded public assistance program that provides reimbursement for meals and food that is served to participants who meet both income and age requirements.
+The Child and Adult Care Food Program (CACFP) is a federal government funded public assistance program run by DHS that provides reimbursement for meals and food that is served to participants who meet both income and age requirements.
 The food program is administered by family and group child care homes, child care centers and homes, after school programs for at-risk children, outside-school-hours care centers, and some emergency shelters as well.

 The long term goal is to help people become self-sufficient and to get off of public aid or welfare.
 Therefore the Tennessee Families First program emphasizes job training, employment and in general personal responsibility.
 To be eligible for the state’s program, participants must sign up for and agree to follow a Personal Responsibility Plan (PRP).